kremalicious/portfolio/README.md

 ### 🖼 Project images

-All project images live under `src/_content/images` and are automatically attached to each project based on the inclusion of the project's `slug` in their filenames.
+All project images live under `src/_content/images` and are automatically attached to each project based on the inclusion of the project's `slug` in their filenames during the above mentioned `get-projects.ts` pipeline.

 Astro generates all required image sizes for delivering responsible, responsive images to visitors.

 - [`ProjectImage.astro`](src/features/projects/components/ProjectImage/ProjectImage.astro)
 - [`get-project-images.ts`](src/features/projects/lib/get-project-images.ts)